AmericanGeezus/TeamsFunctions/docs/New-TeamsCallQueue.md

 Accept wildcard characters: False
 ```

-### -Users
+### -DistributionLists
 Optional.
-UPNs of Users.
+Display Names of DistributionLists or Groups.
+Their members are to become Agents in the Queue.
+  Mutually exclusive with TeamAndChannel.
+Can be combined with Users.
-Will be parsed first.
+Will be parsed after Users if they are specified as well.
-Order is only important if Serial Routing is desired (See Parameter RoutingMethod)
-Users are only added if they have a PhoneSystem license and are or can be enabled for Enterprise Voice.
+  To be considered for calls, members of the DistributionsLists must be Enabled for Enterprise Voice.

 ```yaml
 Type: String[]